nadethoughts/Aetheria/Campaigns/Nimble/PCs/Rubius Haggard (Ian).md

 - Killed the kobold Clangor with a huge axe blow during the fight in the animal pen room.
 - Took up the Axe of Snaggletooth after the boss fight, feeling peace and safety instead of obvious corruption.
 - Dropped to 0 while carrying the axe, gaining his first Shadow Point.
+- Healed his wound during a safe rest and recharged his True Strike Wand by burying it at the ruined battlefield overnight.
+- Helped drive off a wild warg family without combat by raising and throwing a boulder as a display of strength.

 ## Current Hooks
 - The shadow axe presents itself as comforting, safe, and meant for him.